Sridhar-s-12/Ecsploitable/README.md

 Ecsploitable is a deliberately vulnerable virtual machine designed for security researchers and ethical hackers to practice penetration testing.
 This preconfigured VM offers a safe environment to explore vulnerabilities and develop exploitation skills.

+A Private Lab Environment for Learning & Practicing EthicalHacking that Match RealWorld Scenerios, In a Safe Environment [using NAT or Host-Only Adaptor]

 ## Features
 - Preconfigured virtual machine for penetration testing.
 - Simulates real-world vulnerabilities such as SQL Injection, XSS, buffer overflows, and more.